 Even the definition of the word ‘Dominance’ doesn’t apply to any one being all the time.
 It is a lazy human way of explaining behaviour that is much more complex than simply wanting to dominate.
 ‘To Dominate’ isn’t a life goal for dogs, survival and happiness is!

 Overall, the dominance theory is a common yet dangerous one that misinforms owners and causes poor actions, leading to potential distress in the domestic dog.
 The scientists that came up with the theory have even retracted their study due to its many flaws.

 So next time you hear someone utter the ‘D-word,’ please point them in the direction of the internet and explain that the theory has no standing and never really did.

 If we read dogs properly we will see that confrontation is the last thing they want.
-Fitting in, feeling safe, learning, bonding, having fun and knowing that you are someone they can trust is really all they’re after.
+Fitting in, feeling safe, being understood, learning, bonding, having fun and knowing that you are someone they can trust is really all they’re after.